Trump Launches Broad Legal Gambit Paired With Public Doubt-Raising On Results

 Mostly baseless allegations about "fraud," however, have been a leitmotif of Trump's and his camp since his inauguration.
 They continued through the campaign and now after Election Day itself in a bid to raise doubts about the validity of results.

-Officials in Nevada and Georgia were expected to give updates in their progress counting large numbers of ballots that arrived within the limits set by those state laws.
-If one or both of those states award their electoral votes to Biden, that would push Biden's tally to the 270 necessary to win the presidency, according to the tally of Electoral College votes maintained by the Associated Press.
+Officials in Nevada and Georgia gave updates in their progress counting large numbers of ballots that arrived within the limits set by those state laws.
+If one or both of those states awarded their electoral votes to Biden, that would push Biden's tally to the 270 necessary to win the presidency, according to the tally of Electoral College votes maintained by the Associated Press.

 Trump's objective was to slow the process as much as possible in the key states and, meanwhile, to continue casting doubt on the results.
 Trump supporters appeared to plan rallies in Philadelphia, Detroit, Phoenix and Atlanta branded as "Protect the Vote," premised upon opposing some kind of malfeasance in those places.